Koena-SAS/connect-access/backend/docs/_source/index.rst

 ..
-Koena Connect documentation master file, created by sphinx-quickstart.
+Connect Access documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Koena Connect's documentation!
+Welcome to Connect Access' documentation!
 ======================================================================

 .. toctree::